 "He seemed a quiet gentleman enough," I answered.
-"It would try Job himself to see all these through the ante-chamber as though fright had turned his head.
+"It would try Job himself to see all these folk of an afternoon."

 "Hark at that!" he whispered, raising his finger.
 As he spoke the sound of the duke's voice in a storm of wrath was heard from the inner chamber, and a little, sharp-faced man came out and flew 21 Clarks.